-Thus, a combined non-observation of tensor polarization effects on the CMB radiation, and a direct detection of relic gravitons at high frequencies, could represent a strong signal in favor of the pre-big bang scenario \cite{70}.
-In the cyclic/ekpyrotic scenario, on the contrary, the primordially produced background of cosmic gravitational waves is expected to be quite negligible, today, both in the low-frequency and high-frequency range \cite{Boyle} (see Fig. \ref{fig5}).
+Thus, a combined non-observation of a primordial B-polarization mode in the CMB radiation, and a direct detection of primordial high frequency gravitational waves, could represent a strong signal in favor of the pre-big bang scenario \cite{26}.
+In the cyclic/ekpyrotic scenario, on the contrary, the primordially produced background of cosmic gravitational waves is expected to be quite negligible today, both in the low and in the high-frequency range \cite{Boyle}.

-\subsubsection{Scalar metric perturbations}
+\subsubsection{\it{Scalar metric perturbations}}